weechat/specs.weechat.org/specs/2023-002-key-bindings-improvements.md

 ### Keyboard debug mode

-A keyboard debug mode is added with command `/key debug` which displays on each key pressed:
+A keyboard debug mode is added with command `/debug key` which displays on each key pressed:

 - raw key code
 - key name